 If you have built some Japanese text then you can have a crack at understanding the characters and possibly searching directly for them in Google.
 Or possibly doing a translation of them in a site like Tangorin but you have to remember that, especially with kanji you have to think laterally and not take any translation as literal.

-Google Translate is a potentially very useful tool for either translating Japanese text or at the very least transliterating it.
+Google Translate is potentially a very useful tool for either translating Japanese text or at the very least transliterating it.
 However, you have to proceed with extreme caution because it often gets things very wrong!
 [FYI, a translation tries to give you the English meaning, while transliteration just gives you what the words sound like in Japanese if they are spoken].

 If we consider the play title above (慶安太平記城外之場), which experts have told me means “Keian Taiheiki jōgai no ba” or “Keian Taiheiki, the scene outside the castle”, what does Google Translate make of that if we just paste the kanji into the box to translate?
 Well, you get this:

 For those of you that can’t zoom in, it gives the transliteration (in light grey under the kanji) as “Keiantaiheiki jōgai no ba”, which is actually a pretty good stab at it – I have seen a lot worse.
 The transliteration has also got the correct macrons above the relevant characters to show how you would pronounce the vowels.
-But the English translation on the right doesn’t make much sense: “Keian Taiheiki Castle Outer Field”.
+But the English translation (on the right) doesn’t make much sense: “Keian Taiheiki Castle Outer Field”.
 No mention about the fact that it is a scene from a play but you can see it at least got the name of the castle correct. [as an aside, Google always seems to translate “no ba” as “field”]

 Kanji characters by their nature (they’re pictograms) often have multiple meanings and choosing the correct meaning requires context, which makes it incredibly hard for online translators to work them out.
-However if you find a website that gives you the Japanese text in the hiragana alphabet (e.g. Japan Arts Council) then you will stand a better chance of getting a correct transliteration, because hiragana is a phonetic alphabet and the transliterator doesn’t have to struggle with context – it knows the exact syllables.
+However if you find a website that gives you the Japanese text in the hiragana alphabet (e.g. ARC/RITS) then you will stand a better chance of getting a correct transliteration, because hiragana is a phonetic alphabet and the transliterator doesn’t have to struggle with context – it knows the exact syllables.
 Google will still make a few errors in transliteration with hiragana and their translations are often very off but you tend to get a higher success rate.

 So, you can see that Google Translate is useful but it isn’t magic and you need to do a lot of sense-checking of the results by taking what it gives you and Googling again to see if there are any sites that agree with it – or which have slight improvements on the spelling.
 I often go round in circles making slight changes to the text that I am searching for – either taking elements away (if I don’t have enough hits) or adding them (if I have too many) until I arrive at something that makes sense.
 Often I combine these searches with the names of the actors or characters.
 You can also just try Googling using the Japanese text to see if you can find a page with both Japanese and English translations – some art galleries and databases will list both (e.g. Museum of Fine Arts, Boston).